 The retained premium produced by these reportable segments is supported by our American Hallmark Insurance Company of Texas, Hallmark Specialty Insurance Company, Hallmark Insurance Company, Hallmark National Insurance Company and Texas Builders Insurance Company insurance subsidiaries.
 In addition, control and management of Hallmark County Mutual is maintained through our wholly owned subsidiary, CYR Insurance Management Company ("CYR").
 CYR has as its primary asset a management agreement with HCM which provides for CYR to have management and control of HCM.
-HCM is used to front certain lines of business in our Specialty Commercial and Personal Segments in Texas.
+HCM is used to front certain lines of business in our Personal Lines Segments in Texas.
 HCM does not retain any business.

-AHIC, HIC, HSIC and HNIC have entered into a pooling arrangement pursuant to which AHIC retains 32% of the net premiums written by any of them, HIC retains 32% of the net premiums written by any of them, HSIC retains 26% of the net premiums written by any of them and HNIC retains 10% of the net premiums written by any of them.
+AHIC, HSIC and HNIC have entered into a pooling arrangement pursuant to which AHIC retains 28% of the net premiums written by any of them, HIC retains 38% of the net premiums written by any of them, HSIC retains 21% of the net premiums written by any of them.
 Neither HCM nor TBIC is a party to the intercompany pooling arrangement.